Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - The report revealed that the workers had been exposed to high levels of radiation.
 - To show the truth about someone or something (especially when it is bad)
     - The film exposes the utter horror of war.

+### Exposure

+- Prolonged exposure to the sun can cause skin cancer.
+- The **exposure of** his underground political activity.
+- Her fear of **exposure as** a spy

+## Extravagant

+- Spending a lot of money (more than is necessary)
+    - An extravagant lifestyle
+- Doing something too much or more than is necessary
+    - Don’t be too extravagant with the wine.
+- Very impressive because of being very expensive
+    - Extravagant celebrations

 ## Exuberant